Exploit Writing Tutorial: ROP with Shellcode

 supplies the following informations.

-This page describes the interface provided by the glibc mmap() wrapper function.
+MMAP(2) C library/kernel differences This page describes the interface provided by the glibc mmap() wrapper function.
 Originally, this function inv-oked a system call of the same name.
 Since kernel 2.4, that system call has been superseded by mmap2(2), and nowadays the glibc mmap() wrapper function invokes mmap2(2) with a suitably adjusted value for offset.

-wrapper of the GLIBC performs the
+In fact, the mmap() wrapper of the GLIBC performs the

-mmap2 syscall by adjusting the value of the
+mmap2 syscall by adjusting the value of the offset argument.

-constant is used for the
+Here, the MAP_ANONYMOUS constant is used for the prot argument and

-induces that the
+induces that the offset argument is ignored,

 so this work doesn't need to do to invoke the mmap2 syscall.